chrhenning/posterior_replay_cl/README.md

 You can find instructions on how to reproduce our Split and Permuted MNIST experiments and on how to use the corresponding code in the subfolder [probabilistic/prob_mnist](probabilistic/prob_mnist).

-### SplitCIFAR-10 Experiments
+### SplitCIFAR-10/100 Experiments

-You can find instructions on how to reproduce our SplitCIFAR-10 experiments and on how to use the corresponding code in the subfolder [probabilistic/prob_cifar](probabilistic/prob_cifar).
+You can find instructions on how to reproduce our SplitCIFAR-10 and SplitCIFAR-100 experiments and on how to use the corresponding code in the subfolder [probabilistic/prob_cifar](probabilistic/prob_cifar).

 ## Documentation